New York City Work Safety Violation Lawyers

 Even so, some workers' compensation insurers prefer to deny claims to increase profits.
 Fortunately, workers have recourse in these situations and can appeal a denied claim.
 The process is not always simple, which is why an experienced workers' compensation attorney is so important.
 A lawyer can help you with filling out paperwork, filing by necessary deadlines, and represent you when appearing before an appeal review board.

-Contact a New York Attorney with Workers' Compensation Experience
+Contact a New York City Workers' Compensation Attorney with Experience

 At the New York City construction site accident law firm of Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we know that workers' compensation may not sufficiently compensate injured workers.
 Insurers may attempt to pay only a portion of your medical or deny your claim completely.
 If that happens, you deserve to have an experienced workers' compensation attorney to represent you.
 Call us today at (212) 986-7353 and let us fight for you.